mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 ### Summary

 Katagiri Roshi continues to comment on Chapter 2 of the *Platform Sutra*, further discussing whether the point of Zen is actually “to see one’s own nature and realize the Buddha Way.”
 He connects this to a passage from the “Scripture of Mountains and Waters” in *Shobogenzo* which relates to four kinds of misunderstanding of Buddhism, including the one we usually practice.
-We have to pay attention to Buddhist teaching and simultaneously produce creative life, like morning flowers blooming from a trellis: the trellis is important, but we must be free from the trellis.
+The main point of practice is *to achieve continuity of going beyond*.
+We have to pay attention to Buddhist teaching and simultaneously produce creative life, like morning flowers blooming from a trellis.

 ### Transcript